eucp-project/storyboards/content/infra/1_intro.md

 ## EUCP infrastructure

-EUCP aims to provide digital infrastructure in support of the overall objective of delivering accessible, authoritative and actionable climate information.
+EUCP aims to provide digital infrastructure in support of its overall objective of delivering accessible, authoritative and actionable climate information.

 The infrastructure should facilitate aggregation and blending of 'raw' climate